 This might seem obvious, but when a bunch of creatives get in a room, ideas start to fly in every direction and it’s easy to go off the tangents.
 At least it was the case for us.
 So we now start by stating the purpose of the review, reminding ourselves we’ll be evaluating our business performance, the goals we want to achieve, and planning the next 3 months of activities.

-2) Review Alignment of Your Company’s Mission, Vision and Values
+2) Check Alignment of Your Company’s Mission, Vision and Values

 This is helpful because it provides direction of your marketing activities and campaigns, especially when evaluating “brilliant” marketing ideas.
 It becomes easy to identify those that fit our business and those that don’t.

-Next, list your strengths, weaknesses, opportunities and threats.
-This is important because we tend to live isolated lives as a business, and more often than not, we don’t pay much attention to any of those things.
+So much can change in 6-months time.
+New competitors appear.
+New regulations or market conditions affect our clients.
+Reviewing your strengths, weaknesses, opportunities and threats is important because we tend to live isolated lives as a business, and more often than not, we don’t pay much attention to any of those things.
 This means we are unaware of our business position in the marketplace and how we can effectively compete.
-Knowing them makes a big difference in making the right business decisions that will lead to success.
+Being aware of them makes a big difference in making the right business decisions that will lead to success.

-• First off, take a look at the activieits you’ve implemented so far and the results.
-Can improvements be made for better results?
+• Review the marketing activities you’ve implemented so far and their results.
+Can improvements be made?
 Are some total failures and need to be ditched?

-• One high level marketing effort you need to start.
+• Lastly, what’s one high level marketing effort you need to start.
 Maybe it’s a new website, a rebrand, a specific promotional campaign for a niche you want to focus on.
 Start working on the first – or next – 3 steps

 Running a business takes a lot of work, and some of it is not fun.
 But reviewing where you are in your business is key to building a profitable business.
 Setting time aside to work on your business ensures you are going in the right direction and make adjustments as needed.